 Click a thumbnail to see its larger version and description.

 Not to be confused with the 'Diamond Cube'.
-The centres and edges of this puzzle have squares the same size.
+The centres and edges of this puzzle are squares of identical size.

 - Inventor: Unknown